Austria within Nazi Germany: Annexation of Austria into Nazi Germany

-Josef Bürckel, previously Reichskommissar for the reunion of the Saar (protectorate), was appointed by Hitler to reorganize the Nazi Party in Austria and on 13 March as "Reichskommissar for the reunification of Austria with the German Empire".
+Josef Bürckel, previously Reichskommissar for the reunion of the Saar (protectorate), was appointed by Hitler to reorganize the Nazi Party in Austria and on 13 March, as "Reichskommissar for the reunification of Austria with the German Empire".

-In March 1938 the local Gauleiter of Gmunden, Upper Austria, gave a speech to the local Austrians and told them that the "traitors" of Austria were to be thrown into the newly opened Mauthausen concentration camp.
+In March 1938, the local Gauleiter of Gmunden, Upper Austria, gave a speech to the local Austrians and told them that the "traitors" of Austria were to be thrown into the newly opened Mauthausen concentration camp.
 Overall 200,000 people were killed at the camp.

-The Anti-Romanyism sentiment of Nazi Germany was implemented initially most harshly in newly annexed Austria when between 1938 and 1939 the Nazis arrested around 2,000 Gypsy men whom were sent to Dachau and 1,000 Gypsy women whom were sent to Ravensbrück.
+The Anti-Romanyism sentiment of Nazi Germany was implemented initially most harshly in newly annexed Austria, between 1938 and 1939, the Nazis arrested around 2,000 Gypsy men whom were sent to Dachau and 1,000 Gypsy women whom were sent to Ravensbrück.
 In late October 1939, all Austrian Gypsies were required to register themselves.
-Between 1938–39 the Nazis carried out racial examinations against the Gypsy population.
-Until 1941 the Nazis made a distinction between "pure Gypsies" and "Gypsy Mischlinge".
+The Nazis carried out racial examinations against the Gypsy population.
+Until 1941, the Nazis made a distinction between "pure Gypsies" and "Gypsy Mischlinge".
 However, Nazi racial research concluded that 90% of Gypsies were of mixed ancestry.
 Thus, after 1942, the Nazis discriminated against the Gypsies on the same level as the Jews with a variety of discrimination laws.